staD020/png2prg/readme.md

 ## What is new

-Png2prg 1.10 introduces petscii animation support, including unique border and background color per frame.
+Png2prg 1.11 introduces animation.csv support for custom delays per frame.

-The -no-fade flag was added to skip fullscreen fade and not waste a ton of RAM in koala/hires/petscii displayers.
-The -no-anim flag was added to allow storing each frame's screenram of charset animations in full.
-Especially useful when converting a multi-screen charset.
+See 'Animation csv' below for details.
+This release also contains an important bugfix related to mixedcharsets, where in some cases, png2prg would require more unique chars than necessary.

+ECM conversion has been improved, now png2prg also searches for potential char reduction by searching for invertable characters.

-See 'Changes for version 1.10' below for more details.
+See 'Changes for version 1.11' below for more details.

 ## What it is *not*